DevProgress/candidatebot/README.md

 https://en.wikipedia.org/wiki/Template:Infobox_officeholder

 # Prerequisites

+If you are running on a mac, make sure you have xcode command-line tools installed.
+You can install them using the command 'xcode-select --install'

 A couple of python modules:

 ```
 pip install pyyaml
 pip install requests
+pip install lxml
 ```

 and for testing, you need `python-pytest`. (http://doc.pytest.org)